How to Stop APD Debt Collection Calls and End Harassment

 - Sue debt collectors for FDCPA violations

-1. Document Every Interaction
+Document Every Call and Interaction

-2. Request Debt Validation
+Request Debt Validation from APD

 You have 30 days from APD’s first contact to request debt validation.
 Send a certified letter asking them to prove: